What is PAH?

-Pulmonary arterial hypertension (PAH) is a rare but serious condition that causes the blood pressure in the arteries of the lungs to become too high.
-Blood pressure rises due to the constriction of the pulmonary arteries, which are the blood vessels that carry blood to the lungs (where the blood picks up oxygen).
-Narrowed arteries also mean the heart must work harder to pump enough blood to the lungs.
-Over time, the heart muscle can weaken, leading to heart failure.
+Pulmonary arterial hypertension (PAH) is a rare but serious condition.
+It causes the blood pressure in the arteries of your lungs to become too high.
+The blood pressure rises due to the constriction of your pulmonary arteries, which carry blood from your heart to your lungs to pick up oxygen.

 Symptoms of PAH

-The symptoms of PAH are similar to those of other heart and lung conditions, and often include:
+The symptoms of PAH are similar to those of other heart and lung conditions.
+They often include:

 - shortness of breath

 - racing pulse

 Your symptoms will likely get worse as the disease progresses.
 However, many symptoms are treatable.